 We’ve mentioned simmythesim’s Get to College mod before because it fills a gap that those who played The Sims 2 and The Sims 3 will keenly feel.
 The mod hasn’t been updated in many years, but luckily another modder has come along and patched it up.
 Grab it here.

-Maybe one day we’ll get an official university expansion for The Sims 4, but for now this mod will let you pick one of three majors, carry out related activities and attend lectures, and study to get a good grade.
+Maybe one day we’ll get an official university expansion for The Sims 4, but for now this addition to the best Sims 4 mod list will let you pick one of three majors, carry out related activities and attend lectures, and study to get a good grade.

 If the mod doesn’t work for you, then this University Career mod is a decent alternative, although it won’t actually let you visit the classroom.
 Those interested in the academic lives of their younger Sims may also want to check out Zerbu’s Go to School mod—just make sure you add a new Elementary School or High School to the neighbourhood for it to work.